 Please note that this pertains to South Africa Labour Relations & Best Practice requirements.

-The Basic Conditions of Employment Act (BCEA) stipulates that each employment contract should stipulate the age of retirement.
+The Basic Conditions of Employment Act (BCEA) states clearly that each employment contract should stipulate the age of retirement.

 The problem of course arises when employers have not given employees Letters of Employment, or worse – they have issued Letters of Employment, but the letter does not stipulate the retirement age.

 This of course is where things usually go pear-shaped!
-You see the generally accepted age is 60 or 65 years and if nothing is stipulated in the Letter of Appointment you cannot suddenly retire someone at, say aged 55.
+You see the generally accepted age is 60 or 65 years and if nothing is stipulated in the Letter of Appointment you cannot suddenly retire someone at, say aged 55 or even worse, since the retirement age has not been stipulated, you cannot force them to retire at 60 or 65 either!

 Once your Letters of Appointment have gone out to staff (with or without the relevant retirement age), you now cannot all of a sudden decide that you want to make the retirement age 57.